react-native-datetimepicker/datetimepicker/README.md

 #### `style` (`optional`, `iOS only`)

 Sets style directly on picker component.
-By default, the picker height is fixed to 216px.
+By default, the picker height is determined based on the `display` prop.

 Please note that by default, picker's text color is controlled by the application theme (light / dark mode).
 In dark mode, text is white and in light mode, text is black.

 This means that eg. if the device has dark mode turned on, and your screen background color is white, you will not see the picker.
-Please use the `Appearance` api to adjust the picker's background color so that it is visible, as we do in the [example App](/example/App.js), use `themeVariant` prop or [opt-out from dark mode](https://stackoverflow.com/a/56546554/2070942).
+Please use the `Appearance` api to adjust the picker's background color so that it is visible, as we do in the [example App](/example/App.js).
+Alternatively, use the `themeVariant` prop or [opt-out from dark mode (discouraged)](https://stackoverflow.com/a/56546554/2070942).

 ```js
 <RNDateTimePicker style={{flex: 1}} />